ChenZhongPu/data-structure-swufe/book/src/fundamentals/tdd.md

 By the way, all assertions are enabled when executing the unit tests.

 ### Python
-Luckily, the [unittest](https://docs.python.org/3/library/unittest.html) module is built with Python, so we do not have to rely on any third-party library.
+Luckily, the [unittest](https://docs.python.org/3/library/unittest.html) module is built with Python, so we do not have to rely on any third-party library[^pytest].

 As for [add.py](https://github.com/ChenZhongPu/data-structure-swufe/tree/master/code/python/start/add.py), we can also follow the steps: move the cursor onto `add()`, and then right-click *Go to | Test ｜ Create New Test*.
 Finally, it will create `test_add.py` for us, and we can add as many test cases as we like: